Berts ytterligare betraktelser: Plot

 The autumn term of the 7th grade at school has begun.
 It is September, and Bert's grandmother wants Bert to join the Church of Sweden scouts, as she has found Bert's "weak point": girls.
 A fire erupts in Lill-Erik's locker at Beckaskolan.
 As only 7th grader, his locker is in the 9th graders corridor, and now he has to carry the school books in a shopping bag. Åke gathers a group trying to investigate the event.
 Bert, however, suspects Dödgrävarn, as he also suspects him being together with Paulina, seeing them visiting a cinema together.
 Bert notices watches in Dödgrävarn's locker, and he watches Dödgrävarn and Paulina.
 Bert begins to see Paulina as a "traitor", and hopes she gets snuff in her mouth when kissing Dödgrävarn, who uses snuff.
 In this version, Dödgrävarn is in Bert's parallel class 7 B, and not a 9th grader as in the TV series.
 It is said that Dödgrävarn broke into a candy store as a 9 years old, and since then it has only become worse.
 A week in September, it is revealed that Lill-Erik caused the fire.
 Fearing several 9th graders, he hoped to get a locker in the 7th graders' corridor.
 Some days later, he gets a locker in the 8th graders' corridor.
 Bert's interest in Paulina declines by mid-September, in favour of Ida, even if he dislikes Ida smoking.
 Ida shares locker with Lill-Erik, and even Ida's friend Mona smokes.
 Mona teases Bert for having glasses.
 Bert finds a notice at his locker, telling Bert is cute despite having glasses, and invites him to come to the bicycle parking one night.
 Not knowing who writes the letter, Bert never appears.

-By September Bert also depicts the schoolteachers, and ends up in a fight with Jörgen Karlsson in class 7 B at school, as Jörgen calls Bert för "fart" (Swedish: "fjärt", rhymes with Bert) and "flyswatter" as Bert states he has never wounded a single fly.
+By September Bert also depicts the schoolteachers, and ends up in a fight with Jörgen Karlsson in class 7 B at school, as Jörgen calls Bert for "fart" (Swedish: "fjärt", rhymes with Bert) and "flyswatter" as Bert states he has never wounded a single fly.
 During the music lesson at school, Åke takes the guitar from the music teacher "Peruken" and sings "–Den spanska räven rev en annan röv". ("–The Spanish fox tore another ass".) Åke also expresses Communist opinions.
 Bert and Åke also hear that in the USA and the USSR, mystic sounds from space have been reported, which might be extraterrestrials.

 Early October begins with Bert thinking less on girls, and more on hanging with the other guys.
 With problems to decide which girl to like, the starts to hang with the other guys in town on Friday and Saturday evening, ending in trouble with raggare.
 Bert also longs for moped. Åke tries to play the violin in the Heman Hunters, borrowing a violin from a music store.
 When the sound is bad, Åke attaches wires to the violin, which catches fire.
 Torleif tells Åke to migrate to Hungary, where the violin is often played.